 Motivational interviewing asserts that a therapist, through certain tone, word choice, and speaking style, can influence someone suffering from alcoholism to make behavioral changes.

 Through the resolution of ambivalence (known commonly as “mixed feelings”), motivational interviewing can help someone personally identify the downsides of abusing a substance.
 Through MI, someone in recovery can consider the cons of addiction versus the pros.

 Why Choose Residential Treatment at Arete Recovery?

-Drug addiction is a dangerous problem and, if left unchecked, can severely affect a person and their loved ones.
+Drug addiction is dangerous. if left unchecked, it can severely affect a person’s life and those of their loved ones.
 Early detection is crucial, and if you or someone you know suffers from an addiction, it is essential that you seek help immediately.